duffney/secure-supply-chain-on-aks/docs/workshop.md

 trivy image --exit-code 0 --format json --output ./patch.json --scanners vuln --vuln-type os --ignore-unfixed  $IMAGE
 ```

+Having a point-in-time report of the vulnerabilites discovered in your container is certainly a nice to have, but wouldn't it be even more awesome if that report was used to automatically add patched layers to the container image?

 ---

 ## Using Copacetic to patch container images